notsag-dev/htb-lame/README.md

 Shellcodes: No Result
 ```

-It seems this version is vulnerable.
+It seems this version has a backdoor that allows command execution.
 Use [Metasploit](https://github.com/rapid7/metasploit-framework) to get more information:
 ```bash
 root@kali:~/htb/lame# metasploit